-There are distinct advantages to having a REALTOR® acting for you in buying or selling a property.
-With careful selection, you can benefit greatly from the skills of a knowledgeable and sincere REALTOR®.
+There are distinct advantages to having a Realtor® acting for you in buying or selling a property.
+With careful selection, you can benefit greatly from the skills of a knowledgeable and sincere Realtor®.
 There are a number of approaches to finding a good real estate agent.
 For example, friends, neighbors, and relatives may have the names of agents that they have dealt with and would recommend.
-Open houses also provide an opportunity to meet REALTOR®.
+Open houses also provide an opportunity to meet Realtors®.
 Newspaper ads list the names and phone numbers of agents who are active in your area.
 “For Sale” signs provide an agent’s name and phone number.
 And real estate firms in your area can be located through the Yellow Pages.
-Any of course, the Internet is one of the most popular methods of research of REALTOR® and properties.
+Any of course, the Internet is one of the most popular methods of research of Realtors® and properties.

 - familiar with the neighborhood you are interested in.
 Such an agent will be aware of the available listings, will know comparable market prices, and can target the types of property that meet your needs as you have explained them;